danishanis/Web_Scraping_for_Job_Search/README.md

 ## Aim

 Our aim was to find a website like [https://www.indeed.ca](https://www.indeed.ca) which allows web scraping and parse HTML pages with \data scientist" job titles to extract position title, employer, location, salary, etc. An important library used for this was the *BeautifulSoup* in Python for pulling data out of HTML and XML files.
+Our objective was to print a table with the scraping results and export those as a csv file.
+In addition to *position title*, *employer*, *location*, *salary*, etc., also added are columns corresponding to programming skills such as *Excel*, *Python*, *R*, *Java*, *C/C++*, *MATLAB*, *SAS*, *SQL*, *SPSS*, *Tableau*, *Hadoop*, *Spark* and assign 1 to the entry if that programming skill is mentioned in the job description and 0 otherwise.

 **What is Web Scraping?**

 Web scraping or web data extraction is an automatic software technique for extracting information from web-sites.
+Web scraping works based on identifying a structure of HTML tags in web-pages.
 This can be explained further with the schematic below: